 As Jersey City’s price crunch continues to push residents into neighborhoods that are further from Downtown, a few spots like Journal Square have been pegged as the “next” areas for revitalization.
 But a more centrally located option in Bergen-Lafayette has a lot going for it and isn’t as far removed.

 If you could describe an area of Jersey City as having “good bones,” Bergen-Lafayette would qualify.
 It features established retail space along Communipaw and Pacific Avenues, various historic properties, and several Light Rail and bus stops.
 Liberty State Park’s greenery acts as a literal front yard for the neighborhood, which is still undervalued price-wise compared to other emerging regions like The Heights.
+(If you’re interested in relocating, chat with the real estate experts at our partner Triplemint).

 A shift in the area’s dynamics has been well documented, from the opening of Berry Lane Park to The OAK on Pine, a new restaurant from the folks behind Sam A.M., and then there’s the massive SciTech Scity project which will drastically alter the landscape near Liberty Science Center.
 Approved developments are also plentiful and a few have broken ground, but vacant buildings and lots are still probably too prominent a fixture, especially on side streets.